 In the midst of the afternoon activities, a "Western Desperado" attempted to rob the Post Office, but fortunately was chased and caught by the "Sheriff."
 No innocent bystanders were wounded in the shoot-out, staged by the Dalton Gang actors, and it may have been fortunate that Jackson County Sheriff Bob Kennedy, who had been at Buncom earlier in the day, brought with him badges to deputize a posse.

 The mood was festive, casual and fun.
 Even the weather cooperated by producing a perfect sunny-but-not-hot day.
-Among hundreds of “best parts” of the day, most people there commented that it was just a great “country social” that was wholesome, old-fashioned family fun.
-As one woman said to her daughter, “I haven’t seen your dad smile this much in one day since I can’t remember when.”
+Among hundreds of "best parts" of the day, most people there commented that it was just a great "country social" that was wholesome, old-fashioned family fun.
+As one woman said to her daughter, "I haven't seen your dad smile this much in one day since I can't remember when.""A GOOD TIRED"

 Society member Vernice Hall summed up the feelings of many of the committee members when she said, "I was as tired as I've ever been at the end of the day, but it was a "good tired."